2016 Taylor 312e 12 Fret

 How is it that I seem to be behind every curve?
 The twelve-fret guitar thing hit long ago... long ago.
 But I've just gotten around to looking into the design myself.
 Now it did go into hibernation for a while...
 What is a twelve-fret guitar?
 Well, it isn’t a guitar that only has twelve frets - it is a guitar where the neck meets the body at the twelfth fret.
 Until the mid-1930s, all steel-string guitars were twelve-fret guitars.
 But, as manufacturers strove to make guitars louder they increased the size of the lower bout.
 To accomplish this they moved the neck joint to the fourteenth fret and moved the sound hole and bridge up the body to match.
 The result was resistance to overload, a deeper bass, and a more forward treble.
 Volume wars!!!
 However, of late, players have been discovering that the older guitars with the joint at the twelfth fret have a more mellow, round sound that is quite pleasant for finger-plucked playing.
 Moving the neck joint, sound hole, and bridge back to their former locations places the bridge in the center of the lower bout.
 Though the resultant guitar has less bass than a larger guitar, it is more responsive to right-hand action and has a more dynamic bass that would be expected for its size.
 Many of those pre-1940s instruments also had shorter-scale necks, meaning that the length of the string from bridge to nut was shorter.
 The shorter scale causes the guitar to have a sweeter, smoother top-end than the longer scales and the strings feel less rigid.
 Many manufacturers combine the twelve-fret design with a shorter scale neck, and while they are at it, just for the sake of tradition, they’ll often add a slotted headstock just like the older guitars had.
 All this adds up to a quieter, more intimate guitar with a more balance, a rounded sound, a silky, sweet “zing” on the high end, and a slinky action.
 It’s just the thing for playing styles that require some left-hand articulation, that want a responsive right-hand response, and for styles that are played in quieter situations.

 I think the first modern album where I heard this shift become apparent was Amy Grant’s 2002 release, Legacy… Hymns & Faith.
 That album is full of small-body acoustic guitar sounds, especially in the finger-picked sections where the old short-scale grand concert sized guitars just shine.
+One song that especially stands out is "Fields of Plenty/Be Still My Soul," played by Richard Bennett on a 12 fret.
 There's a certain smooth midrange to the tone and a gentle zing on the top end that is very distinctive and pretty.

 And about that slinky action: For a while I've felt that my left-hand techniques would have to be utterly different between electric and acoustic guitars.
 I do a lot of bending on electric guitar including micro-bends and vibrato involving pivoting the wrist.
 Gibson scale on an electric guitar allows all that.
 Of course, the fact that comparable gauges on electric are a whole gauge lighter that their corresponding gauges on acoustic doesn't hurt, either.
 I take it even further by using .009-.042 extra-light strings on electric.
 Those have been my electric strings for forty-six years.
 Meanwhile, back on the acoustic side, I've fallen in love with the intonation offered by the Taylor guitar line.
 From where I sit they've just gotten it right.
 Their home scale is Fender's 25.5" scale so I'd just figured I'd have to live with the left-hand technique limitations imposed by string gauges that are heavier and by Taylor's longer scale.
 I'd call the feeling "harder" and a bit more "formal."
 Then along came Taylor's twelve-fret, short-scale guitars.